YirenGou/Gou-and-Liu-2026-Dripping-Tectonics/README.md

-The modified functions and model settings in Gou and Liu, 2026 paper, focusing on the eclogite/pyroxenite-induced dripping tectonics.
+The modified functions and model settings used in Gou and Liu, 2026 paper, focusing on the eclogite/pyroxenite-induced dripping tectonics.